Greysonnn/greysonnn/README.md

 - **Automation Tools**: Python scripts for task scheduling and trigger-based workflows (e.g., using BabyAGI or CrewAI).
 - **Blockchain Projects**: Solidity-based smart contracts for Ethereum.
 - **Security Research**: Linux-based tools for penetration testing and vulnerability assessment.

-Feel free to explore, fork, or contribute to any of my projects!

 ---